What Is a Bitcoin Flash Crash?

 What Causes a Bitcoin Flash Crash?

 Most bitcoin flash crash events are not caused by one single factor.
+They happen when several pressure points line up at the same time.

 Common triggers include: